mobxjs/mobx-react-boilerplate/README.md

-mobservable-react-boilerplate
+mobx-react-boilerplate
 =====================

-A minimal application that combines [Mobservable](https://mweststrate.github.io/mobservable) with [React](https://facebook.github.io/react).
+A minimal application that combines [MobX](https://mobxjs.github.io/mobx) with [React](https://facebook.github.io/react).
 Supports ES6 and JSX compilation through babel.

-For a more sophisticated project to start with, see the full TodoMVC implementation: [mobservable-react-todomvc](https://github.com/mweststrate/mobservable-react-todomvc).
+For a more sophisticated project to start with, see the full TodoMVC implementation: [mobx-react-todomvc](https://github.com/mobxjs/mobx-react-todomvc).

-The Mobservable dev-tools are disabled by default.
-Enable them if needed in `src/index.js`.

 ### Run the example